kecnry/distl/docs/api/Delta_Around.md

 Create a [Delta](Delta.md) distribution which will always be set to the face-value of the parameter.
-All methods of the underlying [Delta](Delta.md) distribution are available, but must either have [Delta_Around.value](Delta_Around.value.md) set or passed as a keyword-argument.
+Some methods of the underlying [Delta](Delta.md) distribution are available, but must either have [Delta_Around.value](Delta_Around.value.md) set or passed as a keyword-argument.
 Calling the object with a value will also return the underlying "frozen" [Delta](Delta.md) distribution (see [Delta_Around.to_delta](Delta_Around.to_delta.md)).